 Our ideal weekend typically involved following an old logging track into the heart of a wilderness area, scoping out the terrain for the ideal place to stake out our home for the night, and camping miles from the nearest human being.
 The idea of sleeping in a tent next to a cramped line of RVs is rather foreign to us.
-Unfortunately (for us), not only do the sheer number of people and lack of space make this ecologically impossible in Germany, but the culture of camping simply is vastly different.
+Unfortunately, not only do the sheer number of people and lack of space make this ecologically impossible in Germany, but the culture of camping simply is vastly different.
 Except, perhaps, at Ferdinands Homestay.

 Back in June, Travis gave me tickets for my birthday to a concert at Königstein Fortress, not far from Saxon Switzerland National Park.
 While we’d explored the national park on our way back from Prague at Easter, we hadn’t had time to visit the massive hilltop fortress towering above the Elbe River.
 Hoping to make a weekend of the concert, we decided to book a night at Ferdinands Homestay, a hostel perched right on the banks of the Elbe River.
 For anyone looking for a fun, relaxing camping experience in Germany, this is the place to stay.

 Surprised to find their website in German and English, I shot off an email asking about availability.
 Not only did I receive a prompt reply, but the owner informed us that tent campers are welcome and that the site is rather isolated – accessible only by bike, foot, or car down a narrow, paved path.
-Unlike many campgrounds in Germany that are gated and locked up tight “after hours” (typically 10 pm), he assured us we were free to come and go as we pleased.
+Unlike many campgrounds in Germany that are gated and locked up tight “after hours” (typically 10 pm), he assured us that guests are free to come and go as they please, day and night.
 Relieved since we would be returning from the concert late in the evening, I completed our booking via email by providing just my name and basic info.
 You can also book directly by phone.